Veloxization/activity-calendar/README.md

 ### Log Out
 Visible once logged in.
 Log out from the current account.
 ### Username
-Visible once logged in. **Currently unavailable.** Allows you to change your password or delete your account.
+Visible once logged in.
+Allows you to change your password or delete your account.
 Deleting the account that created a group will also take down the entire group, all of its activities and members.
 This _cannot_ be reversed.